Suboxone Addiction Treatment

 Our Suboxone Addiction Treatment Center

 At Lighthouse Recovery Institute, we offer Suboxone addiction treatment for individuals suffering from drug and alcohol addiction.
-Whether you began using Suboxone, Subutex, or Methadone to quit another opiate or abused it recreationally, we provide comprehensive treatment to provide you with the best foundation for long-term sobriety and success.
+Whether you began using Suboxone or Methadone to quit another opiate or abused it recreationally, we provide comprehensive treatment to give you the best foundation for long-term sobriety and success.